 You are cordially invited to attend the Annual Meeting ("Annual Meeting") of Stockholders of Glacier Bancorp, Inc. ("Glacier"), a Delaware corporation and bank holding company.
-The Annual Meeting will be held on , , 1998, at [a.m./p.m.] local time, at , Montana.
+The Annual Meeting will be held on Wednesday, July 8, 1998, at 9:00 a.m. local time, at The Outlaw Inn, 1701 Highway 93 South, Kalispell, Montana.